Brendonovich/swift-rs/README.md

 fn main() {
     let numbers = unsafe { get_numbers() };

-    // SRArray can be accessed as a slice via as_slice... let numbers_slice: &[Int] = numbers.data.as_slice();
+    // SRArray can be accessed as a slice via as_slice let numbers_slice: &[Int] = numbers.data.as_slice();

-    // Or though double deref: Once to get past SRObject, another to get past SRArray let numbers_slice: &[Int] = &**numbers.data;

     assert_eq!(numbers_slice, &[1, 2, 3, 4]);
 }
 ```

-To simplify thing on the rust side, however, we can actually do away with the `IntArray` struct.
+To simplify things on the rust side, we can actually do away with the `IntArray` struct.
 Since `IntArray` only has one field, its memory layout is identical to that of `SRArray<usize>`,
 so our Rust implementation can be simplified at the cost of equivalence with our Swift code: